lmaowisc/ce/README.md

-# ce
-Statistical methods for composite time-to-event outcomes
+# Statistical methods for composite endpoints: win ratio and beyond